 This research paper makes use of the pragmatist paradigm of the concurrent triangulation to determine its hypothesis and test its theories.
 From November 2020 until March 2021, both qualitative and quantitative data collection was done concurrently.
-This approach typically allows data collection from the same participants or similar target demographic to gain a better understanding of the phenomena investigated (Warfa, 2016)better contextualize or explain results, or minimize the weaknesses of a single method.
-This article provides practical guidelines on how to conduct such research in biology education, with a focus on mixed-methods research (MMR.
+This approach typically allows data collection from the same participants or similar target demographic to gain a better understanding of the phenomena being investigated (Warfa, 2016).

 An open-ended survey questionnaire and focus group of registered tour operators and hotel managers in Sabah was conducted in a bid to collect the data required.
-By administering open-ended survey questionnaire, the researchers can elicit spontaneous replies from participants and avoid the bias associated with response recommendations.
-Nonetheless. open-ended questions have certain drawbacks over closed-ended questions, including the requirement for extensive coding and a higher rate of item non-response (Kim et al., 2017).
+By administering an open-ended survey questionnaire, the researchers can elicit spontaneous replies from participants and avoid the bias associated with response recommendations.
+Nonetheless, open-ended questions have certain drawbacks over closed-ended questions, including the requirement for extensive coding and a higher rate of item non-response (Kim et al., 2017).
 A focus group interview was conducted with key industry players, specifically tour operators from all of Sabah's districts to elicit information about the participant's views and opinions on the research issues (Parker & Tritter, 2006).
 This approach was practical to highlight a population's diversity of perspectives and is a feasible means of methodological triangulation.